rishikakrishna/to-do/README.md

-# to-do
+# To-Do
-to do list
+A simple to do list to organize day-to-day tasks.